Tanmengxuan/ANID/README.md

 $ cd Preprocess/
 $ python process.py
 ```
-This will output the following eprocessed files in the `data/` folder:
+This will output the following processed files in the `data/` folder:

 ```python3